 Before starting any Kentico upgrade, the site should build in Visual Studio with no errors.
 Depending on the state of the site, this may be a non-issue or a considerable amount of work.

 Additionally, it would be helpful to remove any code or data which is not being used.
 Large database tables that are no longer used or have more data than is necessary to keep (inactive contacts which are never removed is a prime example) can greatly speed up the database upgrade process.
 And removing unused custom functionality before the upgrade means less custom code for you to update.

 Before starting on the actual upgrade, use the Kentico Code Upgrade Tool to help you fix what will soon become deprecated code.

 Kentico’s Code Upgrade Tool

 Kentico provides code upgrade tools to automatically update code where it can, and make recommendations everywhere else.
 You would use this tool before performing the upgrade to the next version.
-At the time of this writing, there are versions for moving between Kentico versions 7 through 10.
+Currently, there are versions for moving between Kentico versions 7 through 11.